-- 4. Run your session on real time, not elapsed time (in other words, all Contributed Paper sessions include 15 minute talks that start precisely on the quarter hour - symposia may be different, pay attention to the app schedule).
-The clock starts ticking even if the PowerPoint presentation is sputtering and the presenter is lamenting, "It worked last night on my computer."
+- The clock starts ticking even if the PowerPoint presentation is sputtering and the presenter is lamenting, "It worked last night on my computer."
 Remember, people are dashing between sessions, and all sessions should be running on the same schedule.

-- 6. If a talk is cancelled in your session, DO NOT go ahead and introduce the next talk; take a break, or take questions for the previous speakers, then start again with the next scheduled talk.
+- 8. If a talk ends early or if a talk is canceled, DO NOT go ahead and introduce the next talk.
+Take a break, or take questions for the previous speakers, then start again with the next scheduled talk.
 Do not move a paper scheduled later in the session in order to end the session early.

-- 9. If there is time for questions, and the audience does not ask a question, be prepared to ask one yourself.
-This often kick- starts audience questions.
-The student volunteer can ask the questions from the virtual attendees that are in the chat.
-Please remind speakers to repeat any questions asked so virtually attendees can hear the questions.
+- 10. If there is time for questions, and the audience does not ask a question, be prepared to ask one yourself.
+This often kick-starts audience questions.

-- 10. Please keep track of no-show presentations in your session (these are speakers who have failed to notify us of their cancellation 24-hours prior to the start of the meeting.)
+- 12. Please keep track of no-show presentations in your session (these are speakers who have failed to notify us of their cancellation 24 hours prior to the start of the meeting.)
 If there are other notes you wish to make on the schedule about your session, please do so.
 Return any comments to the registration desk.

 - 13. Recognize and respond (by contacting the JMIH Safety Officer) to conduct that violates the JMIH Code of Conduct.